Togohogo1-Archive/joshgone-music/docs/basic.md

     If no prefix is specified as with normal usage of the command, it defaults to searching YouTube.

-    A list of supported prefixes can be found [here](https://github.com/ytdl-patched/ytdl-patched/blob/ytdlp/supportedsites.md).
+    A list of supported prefixes can be found <a href=https://github.com/ytdl-patched/ytdl-patched/blob/ytdlp/supportedsites.md target="_blank">here</a>.

 ??? example